 Your limited traffic is a small business advantage you should leverage to establish connections.
 Use your understanding of clients to make sure you not only convert them to make a purchase but maximise their lifetime value.

 Demonstrate your Authority

 The modern consumer is extremely spoilt for choice, and as a result, they want to buy from the best.
-You online assets, including your website should help you establish yourself as the business partner they need.
+Your online assets, including your website, should help you establish yourself as the business partner they need.

 Your website, blog and social media should go beyond just informing, it should anticipate questions and answer them.
 You can let past customer queries and interactions inform your content.
 You can even outright ask clients by way of surveys or other feedback what their burning questions are, and answer them.

-These answers should be skillfully blended in to blog content, product descriptions, company information and social media posts.
-Consistently interacting with this information will not only keep your brand top of mind with clients but improve their chances of choosing you when they get round getting services.
+These answers should be skillfully blended into blog content, product descriptions, company information and social media posts.
+Consistently interacting with this information will not only keep your brand top of mind with clients but improve their chances of choosing you when they get around to getting services.